 "A sheet (1) of a material which cannot be electrically welded is connected to a second sheet (2) of a weldable material by providing a through hole in the first sheet having a transverse dimension substantially greater than the transverse dimension of the tips of the electrodes (4) which are used for carrying out the electric welding spot.
 Within the hole there is provided an insert (3) of a material which can be electrically welded.
 The two electrodes are applied so as to cause welding of the insert to the second sheet.
 The insert has a stop surface (5) which prevents the first sheet (1) from separating from the second sheet (2) after welding.
 The difference of the transverse dimensions of the tip of each electrode and the insert avoids any possible overheating up to the melting point of the material constituting the first sheet (1) while welding is carried out."

-Based on the description above one can imagine a wide range of insert shapes.
-Hence, they cannot be part of χMCF definition.
+Based on the description above a wide range of insert shapes can be imagined.
+Therefore, they cannot be part of χMCF definition.
 The shape is referred by a string attribute insert_shape.
-The possible values of this attribute are not subject of the standard: in general, this is an entry which is very OEM specific.
-However, to provide a minimum amount of information some general geometric data are given by the attributes introduced below.
+The possible values of this attribute are not the subject of this document: in general, this is an entry which is very OEM specific.
+However, to provide a minimum amount of information, some general geometric data are given by the attributes introduced below.

 A swop rivet is denoted by a nested element <swop/> within <rivet/>.
 This element is described completely by its attributes and parent element attributes within <rivet/>.
-Especially the attributes shaft_diameter, sink_size, length, head_diameter and head_height are inherited from <rivet/> element.
-Other rivet parameters (such as: length or shaft_diameter) may be treated meaningless.
+In particular, the attributes shaft_diameter, sink_size, length, head_diameter and head_height are inherited from <rivet/> element.
+Other rivet parameters (such as: length or shaft_diameter) may be treated as meaningless.

-XML specification of <swop/> element:
+XML specification of <swop/> element